acwstudio/nginx-reverse-proxy-ssl-local/README.md

 **site_2.local** and reverse proxy forwards the request to different appropriate web server.
 Reverse proxy can provide a HTTPS protocol and localhost SSL certificates

-## How is it working
-Look at these folders and files.
-I didn't want to deal with the long name **nginx-revers-proxy** and renamed it just **reverse**

-Our **docker-compose.yml** file defines and runs the nginx reverse proxy.
-Let's look at the **docker-compose.yml**.
-I use Nginx image from DockerHub to create a docker container.
-The nginx reverse proxy listens tipical ports:"80" and "443".
-Config files forward from host to container by volumes.
-SSL certificates forward from host to container by volumes too.

-Let's look at config files.
-A whole config file was broken down into parts.
-It was made to select reused blocks, to put them in separate files and then just to include them where it needed.
-Here a list of these
-files:

-- common.conf
-- common_location.conf
 - ssl.conf

 The general config file is a **etc/nginx/nginx.conf**.
 The most important string here is